hello-pangea/dnd/docs/guides/combining.md

 ## Drop animation

-One of the goals of `react-beautiful-dnd` is to create a drag and drop experience that feels physical.
+One of the goals of `react-forked-dnd` is to create a drag and drop experience that feels physical.
 This is a bit tricky to achieve in a generic way when it comes to combining two things.

 What we have gone for out of the box in the following animation: